cdklabs/cdk-proserve-lib/API.md

 The database will auto-scale based on CDK defaults or a consumer-specified scaling policy.
 The containers will not automatically scale unless a consumer-specified policy is applied.

+It is recommended to set the CDK feature flag `@aws-cdk/aws-rds:databaseProxyUniqueResourceName` in `cdk.json` to true.
+If not done, the database proxy name may conflict with other proxies in your account and will prevent you from being able to deploy more than one KeycloakService.

 At a minimum this pattern requires the consumer to build and provide their own Keycloak container image for deployment as well provide hostname configuration details.
 The Keycloak container image version MUST match the version specified for use here and must include the Amazon Aurora JDBC driver pre-installed.
 A minimum viable